 Recent releases have covered a multitude of topics, including:

-- the Supreme Court's decision on restitutionary interest in Prudential Assurance Company v Commissioners for HMRC ( UKSC 39);
+- the Supreme Court's decision in Fowler v Commissioners ( UKSC 22);

 What will forthcoming releases cover?